Icinga/icingadb/doc/04-Upgrading.md

 ## Upgrading to Icinga DB RC2

 Icinga DB RC2 is a complete rewrite compared to RC1.
-Because of this, a lot has changed in the Redis and database schema, which is why they have to be deleted and recreated.
+Because of this, a lot has changed in the Redis® and database schema, which is why they have to be deleted and recreated.
 The configuration file has changed from `icingadb.ini` to `config.yml`.
 Instead of the INI format, we are now using YAML and have introduced more configuration options.
-We have also changed the packages of `icingadb-redis`, which is why the Redis CLI commands are now prefixed with `icingadb` instead of just `icinga`, i.e. the Redis CLI is now accessed via `icingadb-redis-cli`.
+We have also changed the packages of `icingadb-redis`, which is why the Redis® CLI commands are now prefixed with `icingadb` instead of just `icinga`, i.e. the Redis® CLI is now accessed via `icingadb-redis-cli`.

 Please follow the steps below to upgrade to Icinga DB RC2:

 1. Stop Icinga 2 and Icinga DB.
-2. Flush your Redis instances using `icinga-redis-cli flushall` (note the `icinga` prefix as we did not upgrade `icingadb-redis` yet) and stop them afterwards.
+2. Flush your Redis® instances using `icinga-redis-cli flushall` (note the `icinga` prefix as we did not upgrade `icingadb-redis` yet) and stop them afterwards.
 3. Upgrade Icinga 2 to version 2.13.2 or newer.
 4. Remove the `icinga-redis` package where installed as it may conflict with `icingadb-redis`.
-5. Install Icinga DB Redis (`icingadb-redis`) on your primary Icinga 2 nodes to version 6.2.6 or newer.
+5. Install Redis® (`icingadb-redis`) on your primary Icinga 2 nodes to version 6.2.6 or newer.
 6. Upgrade Icinga DB to RC2.
 7. Drop the Icinga DB MySQL database and recreate it using the provided schema.
-8. Start Icinga DB Redis, Icinga 2 and Icinga DB.
+8. Start Redis®, Icinga 2 and Icinga DB.